The 3 Requisites of Effective and Authoritative Leadership

 pragmatic (I recommend you watch my short video

-"Separating Truth from Ideology" to delve deeper into this important aspect:
+"Separating Truth from Ideology" to delve deeper into this important aspect: (https://www.youtube.com/watch?v=X3YWh0v0lzI).

 Conclusion

-We have only two options: follow our instincts, which are totally controlled by our ego and idealized by false guides, especially in recent times, without paying the slightest attention to understanding the true state of things; or understand and follow the laws, forces, and dynamics of nature that have been revealed to us in the past by great philosophers and enlightened spiritual leaders.
+We only have two options: follow our instincts, which are totally controlled by our ego and idealized by false guides, especially in recent times, without paying the slightest attention to understanding the true state of things; or understand and follow the laws, forces, and dynamics of nature that have been revealed to us in the past by great philosophers and enlightened spiritual leaders.

 In the latter case, the road is certainly more difficult, but it is the only one that can be taken, being the one where

-"works" prevails over what
+"what works" prevails over what

-"it's right".
+"what's right".

-"straight path".
+"right path".